Skip to main content

 Pages are essential to any website, and adding a page in Super provides customization and performance benefits.

-Charlene Abranilla avatar
+Charlene avatar

-Written by Charlene Abranilla
+Written by Charlene

-Updated over a week ago
+Updated over 2 weeks ago

 💡 When creating a site with Super, it is important that all of your website pages are inside (are a sub-page) of the main Notion page you used to create your site.
+Please also make sure that your Notion pages are publicly shared.

 Syncing pages (automatic pretty links)